smclab/openk9/js-packages/docs-website/docs/openk9-prerequisites.md

 where:

 * expose ElasticSearch as *elastic.demo.openk9.local*.
-In order to use this hostname register it in my hosts file
+In order to use this hostname register it in your hosts file

 * provide both http and https access(using the self-signed certificates produced by the cert-manager)

-* use the headless service to get the IPs of the pods and allow Traefik to apply its load-balancing logics.
+* use the headless service to get the IPs of the pods and allow Traefik to apply its load-balancing logic.

 At this point, after updating the hosts file, if you open a browser on [http://elastic.demo.openk9.local](http://elastic.demo.openk9.local) you should get the json with the server info.